Epoch (computing)

-In computing, an epoch is a date and time from which a computer measures system time.
-Most computer systems determine time as a number representing the seconds removed from particular arbitrary date and time.
+In computing, an epoch is a fixed date and time used as a reference from which a computer measures system time.
+Most computer systems determine time as a number representing the seconds removed from a particular arbitrary date and time.
 For instance, Unix and POSIX measure time as the number of seconds that have passed since Thursday 1 January 1970 00:00:00 UT, a point in time known as the Unix epoch.
-Windows NT systems, up to and including Windows 11 and Windows Server 2022, measure time as the number of 100-nanosecond intervals that have passed since 1 January 1601 00:00:00 UTC, making that point in time the epoch for those systems.
+The C# programming language and Windows NT systems up to and including Windows 11 and Windows Server 2022 measure time as the number of 100-nanosecond intervals that have passed since 00:00:00 UTC on 1 January in the years AD 1 and AD 1601, respectively, making those points in time the epochs for those systems.

-Computing epochs are nearly always specified as midnight Universal Time on some particular date.
+Computing epochs are almost always specified as midnight Universal Time on some particular date.

-Variation in detail
+Resolution and representation

-Software timekeeping systems vary widely in the precision of time measurement (granularity); some systems may use time units as large as a day, while others may use nanoseconds.
+Software timekeeping systems vary widely in the resolution of time measurement; some systems may use time units as large as a day, while others may use nanoseconds.
 For example, for an epoch date of midnight UTC (00:00) on 1 January 1900, and a time unit of a second, the time of the midnight (24:00) between 1 January 1900 and 2 January 1900 is represented by the number 86400, the number of seconds in one day.
 When times prior to the epoch need to be represented, it is common to use the same system, but with negative numbers.

 Such representation of time is mainly for internal use.
-On systems where date and time are important in the human sense, software will nearly always convert this internal number into a date and time representing a human calendar.
+On systems where date and time are important in the human sense, software will almost always convert this internal number into a date and time representing a human calendar.

-Problems with epoch-based computer time representation
+Problems

 Computers do not generally store arbitrarily large numbers.
 Instead, each number stored by a computer is allotted a fixed amount of space.
 Therefore, when the number of time units that have elapsed since a system's epoch exceeds the largest number that can fit in the space allotted to the time representation, the time representation overflows, and problems can occur.
-While a system's behavior after overflow occurs is not necessarily predictable, in most systems the number representing the time will reset to zero, and the computer system will think that the current time is the epoch time again.
+While a system's behavior after overflow occurs is not necessarily predictable, in most systems, the number representing the time will reset to zero, and the computer system will think that the current time is the epoch time again.

-Most famously, older systems which counted time as the number of years elapsed since the epoch of 1 January 1900 and which only allotted enough space to store the numbers 0 through 99, experienced the Year 2000 problem.
+Most famously, older systems that counted time as the number of years elapsed since the epoch of 1 January 1900 and which only allotted enough space to store the numbers 0 through 99, experienced the Year 2000 problem.
 These systems (if not corrected beforehand) would interpret the date 1 January 2000 as 1 January 1900, leading to unpredictable errors at the beginning of the year 2000.